 Pontiac’s Rebellion was caused by the distrust many of the Native American Indian tribes had toward British officials and colonial settlers.
 The two things that caused the distrust were — 1.
 British General Jeffrey Amherst ended the practice of giving gifts to the tribes.
 2. Colonial settlers moved into tribal hunting grounds west of the Appalachian Mountains and established settlements.

 The true reason why Pontiac was assassinated is not known.
 Following the uprising, Pontiac tried to speak retain control of the various Indian tribes and tried to serve act as their representative.
 This upset many of his fellow Indians and may have contributed to his death.

 British Commanders that Played Important Roles in Pontiac’s Rebellion

 While there were many British and American officers involved in Pontiac’s Rebellion, some of the most important were:

 - General Thomas Gage

 - William Johnson

 - George Croghan

-Who were the Indian Leaders that Played Important Roles in Pontiac’s Rebellion?
+Native American Indian Leaders that Played Important Roles in Pontiac’s Rebellion